 Progress measures are below average.
 A Progress 8 score of -0.21 indicates below average progress across eight subjects compared with similar pupils nationally.
 This makes it especially important to look at subject fit, support, and how quickly gaps are identified and addressed.

-Sixth form outcomes trail England averages.
-The dataset shows 26.89% of grades at A*–B, below the England average of 47.2%.
+Sixth form outcomes trail stronger national benchmarks.
+The figures show 30% of grades at A*–B, with 10% at A and 0% at A*.
 For students targeting competitive courses, families should ask about subject level outcomes and how entry requirements are applied in practice.

 SEND consistency is a live improvement priority.
 The February 2025 inspection report highlights that some pupils with SEND do not always have needs met as well as they should.
 Families of students with additional needs should ask detailed questions about classroom practice, not only intervention lists.

 The Ripley Academy reads as a school that values structure and clarity, with a deliberate culture framework and an unusually specific approach to enrichment.
-GCSE performance sits around the middle of England schools in the FindMySchool benchmark set, while sixth form outcomes appear weaker than England averages.
+GCSE performance now sits below the national midpoint in the FindMySchool academic benchmark set, while sixth form outcomes also trail stronger national benchmarks despite ranking 1st locally in Ripley.
 Best suited to students who benefit from clear routines and expectations, and to families who want an 11–18 school that supports multiple post-16 pathways including employment and apprenticeships, as well as university.
 For sixth form specialists and highly selective university ambitions, careful subject level due diligence is essential.

 The academy was judged Good at its last graded inspection, and a more recent ungraded Ofsted visit in February 2025 reported effective safeguarding.
-In FindMySchool’s GCSE benchmarking, outcomes sit in line with the middle 35% of schools in England, and the local ranking places it 2nd in Ripley for GCSE performance.
+In FindMySchool’s GCSE benchmarking, outcomes rank 3,144th out of 3,895 schools academically in England, and the local ranking places it 2nd in Ripley for secondary performance.

 Applications are made through Derbyshire’s coordinated admissions process rather than directly to the academy.
-For September 2026 entry, the academy’s published deadline is 31 October 2025, with offers released on 1 March 2026.
+For 2027-2028 entry, applications open on 7 September 2026, close on 31 October 2026, and offers are released on 1 March 2027.
 Families should also check how the academy’s normal area and distance rules apply to their address.

 Yes, it is recorded as oversubscribed in the latest demand snapshot used for this review.
 That snapshot shows 230 applications for 156 offers, which is around 1.47 applications per place.
 Where oversubscription applies, distance and priority categories become decisive.

-The dataset reports an Attainment 8 score of 44.8 and a Progress 8 score of -0.21.
-The FindMySchool GCSE ranking places the academy 2,388th in England, which corresponds to the middle 35% of schools in England on that benchmark.
+The results report an Attainment 8 score of 44.5 and a Progress 8 score of -0.21.
+The FindMySchool GCSE academic ranking places the academy 3,144th out of 3,895 schools in England.

 Published sixth form entry requirements indicate that students need at least five grade 4s at GCSE to study in the sixth form.
 Subject specific requirements can apply, and students without a grade 4 in GCSE English and or mathematics are expected to continue those subjects post-16.